drublic/drublic/content/68-ai-future-of-frontend-engineering/article.md

 ## So What does it Mean for the Near Future?

 The future of frontend development is exciting and rapidly evolving, with AI technology poised to have a major impact on the industry.
 As Brad Frost has noted in his aforementioned article "Design Systems in the Time of AI", there are already examples of how AI is automating aspects of the job, such as removing backgrounds from images.
 As AI technology continues to advance, it's likely that more and more of the frontend engineering process will be automated.
-This will not only lead to greater efficiency but also a shift in the skill sets required for frontend developers.
+This will not only lead to greater efficiency, but also a shift in the skill sets required for frontend developers.
 As such, developers who stay on top of the latest technology and continue to develop their skills will be best positioned to succeed in the industry.

 While it's clear that AI will play a major role in the future of frontend development, there is still much to discover and explore.
 We can expect to see a variety of new tools and technologies emerge in the coming years, many of which will be built on AI principles.
 For example, ChatGPT and Midjourney are just two examples of how AI can be used to streamline frontend development processes.
 As more developers explore the potential of AI and incorporate it into their workflows, we will undoubtedly see a range of new innovations that will continue to shape the industry.